Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Methodology

 Under the randomization model, the only randomness is in $\w$ and thus a randomization test is most appropriate; this was Fisher's \qu{reasoned basis} for inference.
 The randomization test \qu{can incorporate whatever rerandomization procedure was used, will preserve the significance level of the test and works for any estimator} \citep[p.
 1268]{Morgan2012}.
 This test requires a sharp null hypothesis whereby all subjects' response will be exactly equal under both treatment and control conditions.

-First, using the experimental $\w_{exp}$ we compute $\hat{\beta}_{exp}$ for the simple estimator or the linear regression estimator depending on the choice of analysis.
+First, using the experimental $\w_{exp}$ we compute $\hat{\beta}_{exp}$ via linear regression.
 A null distribution can then created by using every other $\w \in \allocspace_*$, the curated set of assignments thresholded by the optimal $a_*$, and computing the same estimate (since these estimates were computed by labeling responses to treatment and control in a way unrelated to the design used in the actual experiment). \qu{One should analyze as one designs} \citep[p.
 105]{Rosenberger2016}, so that replicates can only be drawn from the same restricted allocation set where $\w_{exp}$ originated.